RELATED ARTS TEAM

 B.A.
 Communication Studies, University of North Carolina

-Mr. Barton has been teaching for fifteen years and is very excited for his first year at Sullins Academy.
+Mr. Barton has been teaching for sixteen years and is very excited for his second year at Sullins Academy.
 Mr. Barton has taught in many interesting places including North Carolina, The Czech Republic, China, Indonesia, and Japan.
 He is also fluent in Indonesian and Japanese and enjoys watching television programs in these languages.
 He has taught a variety of subjects, including three years of technology teaching.
 In his free time Mr. Barton is usually playing video games or building arcade cabinets.
 He is an avid soccer fan and a supporter of Liverpool.

 "Learning is a fundamental part of growing as an individual.
 I pride myself in finding fun and unique ways to teach my students.
 Being a part of the educational process is both a joy and a privilege for me."